Sign Up for Marie's Newsletter

 Something that had lain dormant for years kicked into gear in the aftermath of my mother's death.
 I asked myself—what are you waiting for?
 What meaning will it have to finally write that book if you wait until neither of your parents—the two people who always said you had it in you—aren't around to read it?
 I firmly believe my mother is sending me these amazing characters who continue to pop up out of nowhere and lead me on one great adventure after another.
 How else can I possibly explain the incredible things that have happened in the years since she died?

 I finished Jack's book, "Treading Water," on May 18, 2005, and published it along with its two sequels, Marking Time and Starting Over, in late 2011.
 (Read more about The House That Jack Built.)
-I've finished a few since then, including "Line of Scrimmage," which was the first to be published in September 2008, but no accomplishment will ever mean more to me than writing "The End" on that first one.
+I've written more than 30 books since then, including "Line of Scrimmage," which was the first to be published in September 2008, but no accomplishment will ever mean more to me than writing "The End" on that first one.
 You sort of expect the world to at least have the decency to tip on its axis in tribute to your enormous accomplishment.
 But alas, kids still have homework, there's work and laundry and bills and dinner to make.
 Life goes on, but nothing is ever the same again.

-I finally sold to Sourcebooks Casablanca in late 2007.
 Line of Scrimmage was my first published book in September of 2008.
 Love at First Flight followed in July of 2009.
 In early 2010, I sold Fatal Affair to Harlequin's new Carina Press digital-first imprint.
-Fatal Affair was released in July 2010, followed soon after by Fatal Justice, Fatal Consequences, Fatal Destiny, Fatal Flaw, Fatal Deception, Fatal Mistake, Fatal Jeopardy and Fatal Scandal coming in 2015.
+Fatal Affair was released in July 2010, followed soon after by Fatal Justice, Fatal Consequences, Fatal Destiny, Fatal Flaw, Fatal Deception, Fatal Mistake and Fatal Jeopardy.
+Fatal Scandal coming January 13, 2015 and I've recently signed on for books 9 and 10.

 When people ask me what led me to the decision to self-publish, my reply is always the same: "No one was interested in these books except my readers."
 And boy have they shown me the love for my self-published books!
-The McCarthys of Gansett Island Series, which now also includes Falling for Love, Hoping for Love, Season for Love, Longing for Love, Waiting for Love, Time for Love, Meant for Love, Chance for Love and much more to come from the island.
-With more than 1.4 million sales of the McCarthy Series, it's safe to say that Mac, Maddie and the Gansett Island gang helped me to find my readers.
+The McCarthys of Gansett Island Series now also includes Falling for Love, Hoping for Love, Season for Love, Longing for Love, Waiting for Love, Time for Love, Meant for Love, Chance for Love, Gansett After Dark and Kisses After Dark and much more to come from the island.
+With more than 1.7 million sales of the McCarthy Series, it's safe to say that Mac, Maddie and the Gansett Island gang helped me to find my readers.
 Waiting for Love, Book 8 in the series, was the first of my books to hit the New York Times list, at no. 6 on the ebook list and also hitting the combined e-book and print list—with only an e-book.
-That was the first of five times I saw my name on the New York Times list in 2013.
+That was the first time I've seen my name on the New York Times list.
 There are no words to describe the thrill of becoming a bestseller after so many years of hard work.

 All You Need Is Love, Book 1 in my new Green Mountain Series from Berkley, was released on Feb.
 4, 2014 and was a New York Times and USA Today bestseller.
-Book 2, I Want to Hold Your Hand, is coming on June 3, 2014, and I Saw Her Standing There, will be out on November 4.
-Readers can also look forward to much more from Gansett Island and much more from Sam, Nick and the Fatal Series gang.
+Book 2, I Want to Hold Your Hand, followed on June 3, 2014, and I Saw Her Standing There, both of which were also NYT bestsellers.
+With 10 Abbott siblings and lots of cousins nearby in Vermont, I expect to write the Green Mountain Series for a long time to come.
+Readers can also look forward to much more from Gansett Island and lots more from Sam, Nick and the Fatal Series gang.

 Oh and by the way, my dad has read and enjoyed many of my books.